Laparoscopy Monopolar L Hook vs Bipolar L Hook – Power vs Precision in Electrosurgery

 Clinical advantages:

-They are widely used in urology and advanced laparoscopic surgeries.
+They are widely used in precision-based and sensitive procedures.

-Both applicators perform ligation but differ in workflow:
+Both instruments perform similar tasks but differ in energy control:

 This impacts: